 Leeds graduates have an excellent reputation and Leeds is the 5th most targeted university in the UK by graduate recruiters (The Graduate Market in 2021).

-What do Arabic, Islamic and Middle Eastern Studies graduates do?
+What can I do with an Arabic, Islamic and Middle Eastern Studies degree?

 Many of our Arabic, Islamic and Middle Eastern Studies graduates have gone on to work in areas such as:

 - business and commerce

 We also offer one-year Masters courses for those looking to progress to postgraduate study after graduation, including translation courses and Masters by Research.

 Other popular qualifications for our graduates include CELTA courses which have led to teaching posts in Saudi Arabia, Kuwait, Qatar, UAE and other parts of the Gulf, with both universities and language institutes.

 You’ll benefit from bespoke support and opportunities in the School of Languages, Cultures and Societies with access to the activities and expertise of the award-winning University Careers Centre.

 As a student with us, you'll be guided in your career choices and prepared for life after your degree in a variety of ways.
 Workshops and events are organised for you by the School throughout the year and focus on networking, understanding the value of your language skills, hearing from alumni about their career experiences, and hosting graduate recruiters who want to hire you.